FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 |**6**|🧍‍🧍‍🧍‍🧍‍🧍‍<br>🧍‍|3|12|
 |**7**|🧍‍♂️🧍‍♂️🧍‍♂️🧍‍♂️🧍‍♂️<br>🧍‍♂️🧍‍♂️|3|6|

-Any remaining cards form the draw pile for the round and are to be placed in a single face down stack beside the field cards.
+Any remaining cards form the **draw pile** for the round and are to be placed in a single face down stack beside the field cards.

-If four cards of the same suit have been dealt to the table, the dealer automatically captures them.
+> If four cards of the same suit have been dealt to the table, the **dealer automatically captures them.**
+{.is-info}

 # Gameplay
 As in most Hanafuda games, the dealer takes the first turn, followed by each player around the table in counter-clockwise order.